 Ever read a comic and thought that the female characters weren’t diverse enough?
 Meet Miss Moti, the comic-strip protagonist who’s South Asian, plus-sized, and unabashedly proud of her body and of herself.
-Born out of creator Kripa Joshi’s MFA thesis in 2007 (which was initially a series of paintings to do with body image issues), the Miss Moti comics are about the various adventures of it’s unlikely protagonist, whose active imagination often blurs the lines between fantasy and reality.
+Born out of creator Kripa Joshi’s MFA thesis in 2007 (which was initially a series of paintings to do with body image issues), the Miss Moti comics are about the various adventures of its unlikely protagonist, whose active imagination often blurs the lines between fantasy and reality.
 Though the first few comics, “Miss Moti and the Cotton Candy” and “Miss Moti and the Big Apple” have been self-published, various other short stories featuring Miss Moti have appeared in anthologies like Rabid Rabbit, Secret Identities, and Strumpet.
-Cake caught up with Kripa Joshi for a quick chat, who opened up about her inspiration behind creating this comic, and how Miss Moti has helped her deal with her various struggles:
+I caught up with Kripa Joshi for a quick chat, who opened up about her inspiration behind creating this comic, and how Miss Moti has helped her deal with her various struggles:

 The word “moti” (fat) is often used for body-shaming, so what made you decide to use this epithet to create a character?